Manisrii21/Search-Algorithm/README.md

     print("Element found at index: ",result)

 ```
-iii)# Find the element in a list using Binary Search (recursive Method).
+iii)# Find the element in a list using Binary Search (recursive Method):
 ```
 Program to find the element in a list using Binary Search (recursive Method).
 Developed by: Mani Sri Latha.M